rnmapbox/maps/ios/install.md

 # iOS Installation

+## React-Native > `0.60.0`
-## If you are using autolinking feature introduced in React-Native `0.60.0` you do not need any additional steps.
+If you are using autolinking feature introduced in 0.60.0 You do only need 1 additional step:

+Add the following entry to Build Settings -> Framework Search Paths (Debug and Release)
+${PROJECT_DIR}/../node_modules/@react-native-mapbox-gl/maps (recursive)

 ## Using CocoaPods